JacobYoung97/2750/README.md

 Languages used during creation:
 C, "C++", Python, PHP, HTML, SQL (embedded in C), and Makefiles

+## How to run:
+*********************************
+Copy the files from this git repository to a server that runs a \*nix distribution.
+The makefile runs on Linux and has paths specific to \*nix operating systems.
+You can change these if you have the equivalents.

+Type 'make' on the server to compile the programs needed to run on the server.
+Type 'make clean' to remove the .o files.
+Afterwards, go to your webpage's index.php page and the progarm should work as intended.

+This program does not use any cookies so navigation should only be with the links in the webpages themselves.
+Navigation with broswer arrows might, and probably will, cause the data sent between pages to be lost.

 ## Possible future additions:
 *********************************
 Add css stylesheet to be included at the <head> </head> and/or a title for the webpages